Chapter 8.08

 Any dangerous dog so confiscated shall not be released or redeemed from impoundment except pursuant to court order entered after due notice and hearing.
 Upon such hearing the court may determine whether or not said animal is a dangerous dog and whether or not said animal shall be humanely destroyed or otherwise disposed of.

 (g) Any violation of this section shall be deemed to be a gross misdemeanor and for each conviction there shall be assessed a fine of not to exceed five thousand dollars or imprisonment for not more than one year, or both such fine and imprisonment.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.030 Dogs, cats and other animals injuring private and public property.

-It is unlawful for any owner to suffer or permit any dog, cat or other animal to trespass on private or public property as to damage or destroy any property or thing of value, or to deposit fecal matter on any property not that of his owner and the same is a nuisance and any such dog, cat or other animal shall be seized and impounded.
+It is unlawful for any owner to suffer or permit any dog, cat or other animal to trespass on private or public property as to damage or destroy any property or thing of value, or to deposit fecal matter on any property not that of his owner, and the same is a nuisance.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.050 Dog control—Dog leashes required.

-It is unlawful for any owner to cause, permit or allow any dog owned, harbored, controlled or kept by him in the city to roam, run at large or stray away from the premises when the same is owned, harbored, controlled or kept, except that while away from such premises, such dog shall at all times be controlled by means of a leash not exceeding eight feet in length by the owner or some duly authorized and competent person; provided, however, that such leash or chain is not required for any dog when otherwise safely and securely confined or completely controlled while in or upon any vehicle.
+It is unlawful for any owner to cause, permit or allow any dog owned, harbored, controlled or kept in the city to roam, run at large or stray away from the premises where the same is owned, harbored, controlled or kept, except that while away from such premises, such dog shall at all times be controlled by means of a leash by the owner or some duly authorized and competent person; provided, however, that such leash or chain is not required for any dog when otherwise safely and securely confined or completely controlled while in or upon any vehicle.
 This section shall not apply to dogs which are in special areas which may be designated by the city as dog training areas, so long as the regulations of the city with respect to the use of such areas are complied with and the dogs are under the custody and control of a competent trainer.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.060 Notice of impounding.

-(1) If the identity of the owner is known to or can readily be determined by the animal control officer, then as soon as reasonably practicable after the animal is impounded, the animal-control officer shall notify the owner by telephone or otherwise that the animal has been impounded and, if subject to redemption, may be redeemed as provided in this section.
+(a) If the identity of the owner is known to or can readily be determined by the animal control officer, then, as soon as reasonably practicable after the animal is impounded, the animal control officer shall notify the owner by telephone or otherwise that the animal has been impounded and, if subject to redemption, may be redeemed as provided in this section.

-(2) If the owner of an animal subject to redemption is known to the animal control officer, but cannot be notified under the provisions of subsection (1) of this section, or if their owner is so notified and does not appear to redeem his animal within twenty-four hours of the time of impounding, then the animal control officer shall send by certified mail, a notice in substantially the following form:
+(b) If the owner of an animal subject to redemption is known to the animal control officer, but cannot be notified under the provisions of subsection (a) of this section, or if their owner is so notified and does not appear to redeem his animal within twenty-four hours of the time of impounding, then the animal control officer shall send by certified mail a notice in substantially the following form:

 TO WHOM IT MAY CONCERN: